 Refer to adult dosing.

 May administer undiluted (for IV push) or diluted (for infusion).
-When administering as an IV infusion, dilute up to 750 mg in a maximum of 250 mL of 0.9% sodium chloride injection to a concentration of 2-4 mg/mL; concentration should be ≥2 mg/mL.
+When administering as an IV infusion, dilute up to 750 mg in a maximum of 250 mL of 0.9% sodium chloride to a concentration of 2 to 4 mg/mL; concentration should be ≥2 mg/mL.
 Discard unused portion of vial (single-use).

-Administer as slow IV push (undiluted) at a rate of ~100 mg/minute or by IV infusion (diluted to ≥ 2 mg/mL) over at least 15 minutes.
+IV: Administer as slow IV push (undiluted) at a rate of ~100 mg/minute or as an IV infusion (diluted) over at least 15 minutes.

-Avoid extravasation (may cause persistent discoloration).
+Avoid extravasation (may cause persistent discoloration at the extravasation site).
 Monitor; if extravasation occurs, discontinue administration at that site.